-A. Residency Experience and Activities ( denotes activity required for completion of the residency program)

-Required and Elective Learning experiences:
+A. Residency Experience and Activities (\ denotes activity required for completion of the residency program) \ Required and Elective Learning experiences:

-Refer to Section II, Part E: Program Structure for further details on required and elective learning experiences.
-Residents will fulfill many of the clinical core requirements of the residency as well as develop interest areas through selected rotations.
+Refer to Section II - E: Program Structure for further details on required and elective learning experiences.
 Criteria based assessments will be reviewed at the outset of each rotation by resident and preceptor to assure completion of all requirements by the end of the residency year.

-Staffing and Service Commitment:
+\ Staffing and Service Commitment:

-Refer to Section II, Part E: Program Structure for further details on required staffing and service commitment activities.
+Refer to Section II - E: Program Structure for further details on required staffing and service commitment activities.
 The resident will be responsible for promoting the Department of Pharmacy in a professional manner.

-Journal Clubs:
+\ Journal Clubs: